mayooot/simple-cni-plugin/README.md

 # simple-cni-plugin

-It is a simple way to configure a layer 3 network fabric designed for K8s, like Flannel host-gw.
+simple-cni-plugin is a simple CNI plugin basde on linux brige and routes for Kubernetes.

 # Architecture